zio/zio-quill/CODEGEN.md

 ## Stereotyping
 Frequently in corporate databases, the same kind of table is duplicated across multiple schemas, databases, etc... for different business units.
-Typically, all the duplicates of the table will have almost the same columns with only minor differences.
+Typically, all the duplicates of the table will have nearly the same columns with just minor differences.
 Stereotyped code-generation aims to take the 'lowest common denominator' of all these schemas in order to produce a case class that can be used across all of them.

 Examine the following H2 DDL: